Careers in Research Online Survey

 CROS is overseen by the CROS/PIRLS Steering Group

-CROS is run biennially in the UK and ran from 1 March to 31 May 2015.
+CROS is run biennially in the UK and will run from 1 March to 31 May 2017.
 CROS can be modified to meet the needs of institutions outside the UK.
 For general information about running CROS contact us or contact BOS for help with technical issues

 Participating institutions sign a Careers in Research Online Survey collaborative agreement